Nitrokey/opcard-rs/USAGE.md

 ## Installation

-Download the latest compiled [release](https://github.com/Nitrokey/opcard-rs/releases).
+Download the latest compiled [alpha release](https://github.com/Nitrokey/nitrokey-3-firmware/releases).
 Plug your Nitrokey 3 and use [nitropy](https://docs.nitrokey.com/software/nitropy/) to install it with `nitropy nk3 update <path/to/release/file>`